 Olympus E-500 versus Leica Digilux 3

-The Olympus Evolt E-500 and the Leica Digilux 3 are two digital cameras that were revealed to the public, respectively, in September 2005 and September 2006.
+The Olympus Evolt E-500 and the Leica Digilux 3 are two digital cameras that were officially introduced, respectively, in September 2005 and September 2006.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a Four Thirds sensor.
 The Olympus has a resolution of 8 megapixel, whereas the Leica provides 7.4 MP.

-An illustration of the physical size and weight of the Olympus E-500 and the Leica Digilux 3 is provided in the side-by-side display below.
+The physical size and weight of the Olympus E-500 and the Leica Digilux 3 are illustrated in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the E-500 – represents the basis for the calculations across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the E-500 – represents 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica Digilux 3 is somewhat larger (3 percent) than the Olympus E-500.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica Digilux 3 is considerably larger (103 percent) than the Olympus E-500.
 Moreover, the Digilux 3 is markedly heavier (27 percent) than the E-500.
-Cameras intended for semi-professional or professional use tend to be a bit bulkier in order to give them the necessary ruggedness.
 In this context, it is worth noting that neither the E-500 nor the Digilux 3 are weather-sealed.